Five Fun Fall Picture Books to Read Aloud

 Perfect for your first day of library – here’s a set of reading-themed bookmarks by Brittany W!

-Here are super cute animal-themed printable bookmarks, by Nicole and Eliceo, and some adorable ocean-themed printable bookmarks by Let’s Learn S’more!
+Here are super cute animal-themed printable bookmarks, by Nikki and Nacho, and some adorable ocean-themed printable bookmarks by Let’s Learn S’more!

 When you are teaching your students about “Just Right” books, Little Mrs. M has three varieties of free, printable bookmarks that you can give to your students.
 She’s got free Valentine’s Day themed bookmarks, free St. Patrick’s Day themed bookmarks, and free spring-themed bookmarks!
 Wahoo!